handmadecode/quill/README.md

 in the build script will dynamically add the configurations defined in the specified Ivy module file to the project.

+Note that the configuration "default", which only is present if no configurations are defined, will not be imported.
+The wildcard configuration "*" will be mapped to the value of the `ivyImport` extension's property `wildcardConfiguration`, which has the default value `compile`.

 Specifying

     dependencies.fromIvyFile()